Almost everyone has said, "I wish I had stuck with my dream when I was young."

 After thirty-five years of not singing or even allowing himself to think much about it, his life and music took a one hundred and eighty degree turn.

-Just twenty years ago, (1994) the only singing Joe did was in the aisles of his Council Bluffs, Iowa thrift store.
+Just twenty five years ago, (1994) the only singing Joe did was in the aisles of his Council Bluffs, Iowa thrift store.
 A professional singing career was the last thing on his mind.
 Most of Joe's friends didn't even know that he used to sing.

 In February of 1994, the "dream" of singing professionally was once again awakened in Joe's mind and heart.
 He has had his heart and mind on music ever since.